Lemon Ginger Tonic Mocktail

 Make the Lemon–Ginger Syrup

-2. Pour into ice-filled glasses and garnish with lemon peel twists and thin ginger slices.
+1. Pour into ice-filled glasses and garnish with lemon peel twists and thin fresh ginger slices.
+Serve right away while cold, lively, and structurally sharp.

 Notes